Rock Radio Heaven (C)

 Also known as: His birth name was Lester Eugene Chenault

-Stations: KYNO Fresno, Calif., KIQQ Los Angeles (owner)
+Stations: KYNO Fresno, California, KIQQ Los Angeles (owner)

 ROGER CHRISTIAN